David C. Kang

+Biography

 Born to a family of the Sincheon Kang clan, he holds a bachelor's degree in Anthropology and International Politics from Stanford University from 1988 and a doctorate in Political Science from the University of California, Berkeley, 1995.
-Since 2009, Kang has been a professor of the University of Southern California, where he is a professor in both international politics and organization and management.
-He leads the Institute for Korean Studies at the same university.
-Kang has previously been a professor at Dartmouth College and guest professor at Stanford University, Yale University, Seoul National University, Korea University and Université de Genève.
+Previously, Kang was a professor of the University of Southern California, where he was a professor in both international politics and organization and management.
+He led the Institute for Korean Studies at the same university.
+Kang has also been a professor at Dartmouth College and guest professor at Stanford University, Yale University, Seoul National University, Korea University and Université de Genève.

 In 2024, Kang was sued by a former Ph.D. student who alleges Kang repeatedly made unwanted sexual advances, including inappropriate touching, late-night messages, and suggestive comments, retaliated after she rejected him by failing her qualifying exam and ending her research job, and attempted to coerce a sexual relationship while leveraging his academic authority.
 The lawsuit also claims Kang engaged in grooming behavior, targeted harassment during their time in South Korea, and created a hostile academic environment.